GCSchmidt/sudoku-solver-project/README.md

 ## Future Plans

 1. Get the solver to work for images of printed sudoku quizzes, e.g those found in magazines or newspapers.
+The current plan is to use this [dataset](https://www.kaggle.com/datasets/mexwell/sudoku-image-dataset)
 2. Improve setup.py.
 3. Speed up 'image-to-quiz' pre-processing by filtering out corner features more efficiently.